lucasjct/lucasjct/README.md

 ***
 #### Quality Assurance

-- 🔭 I’m currently working on automated and manual tests.
 - 🌱 I’m currently learning DevOps, focused in cloud, pipelines, containers.
 - 📫 How to reach me: